|Back to Back Issues Page|

 Interestingly all three are found in relatively large amounts in maize that has not been refined.
 However the most common milling process extracts nearly half the protein.

-Another cause of damage to the lens in children is a deficiency of vitamin B6; pyridoxine.
+Another cause of damage to the lens in children is a deficiency of B6; pyridoxine.
 This results in a serious rise in a toxic chemical in the blood called homocysteine.
 It is a normal breakdown product of protein metabolism but its immediate degradation is dependent on a diet rich in B vitamins and certain minerals.

 Homocysteinemia is strongly linked to many other serious degenerative conditions in adults too; Alzheimer's disease for example.